mcvm-launcher/mcvm/docs/Package.md

 	kind: mod | resource_pack | shader | plugin,
 	url: String,
 	path: String,
-	force: yes | no,
-	append: String
+	version: String
 )
 ```

  * `id`: An identifier that the user will eventually be able to use to select specific addons from a package.
-Should be unique and if possible should not change between versions.
+Should be unique and if possible should not change between versions since it can be used by users to modify specific addons.
- * `filename`: The name of the addon file, with the extension.
-The filename should be different whenever the contents of the addon are different so that mcvm knows when to update it.
+ * `filename` (Optional): The name of the addon file, with the extension.
  * `kind`: What type of addon this is.
  * `url` (Optional): The remote url to download the addon from.
  * `path` (Optional): The local path to link the addon from.
 Adding local files is a privilege that requires elevated permissions